jaya04/Trial-repo/README.md

 # Trial-repo
-A trail repo for exploring git
+A trail repo
+for exploring git

+a new file added.